aegrey/skele-api/README.md

 ---

-AngularJS Framework and other Angular extensions is used within this framework and are subject to their own licenses and copyright laws.
+Slim Framework and other libraries is used within this framework and are subject to their own licenses and copyright laws.
 Please refer to the respective code libaries for more information.

 ---